PlaidWeb/Publ/example_site/content/manual/Image renditions.md

 `index.html` and `entry.html`:

-This will treat source images as being 3x screen resolution, the source image as being at 3x the resolution of the screen, make images size to no wider than 960 pixels, force them to be a JPEG (with transparency turning white), and with 35% JPEG quality for the high-DPI rendition
+This will treat source images as being 3x screen resolution, make images size to no wider than 960 pixels, force them to be a JPEG (with transparency turning white), and with 35% JPEG quality for the high-DPI rendition

 ```jinja
 {{ entry.body(